ZPascal/keycloak-grafana-dashboard/README.md

 ## Support

-If you need support or you encounter a bug, please don't hesitate to open an issue.
+If you need support, or you encounter a bug, please don't hesitate to open an issue.

 ## Donations